greenelab/phenoplier_manuscript/manuscript.md

 |       |                       | High cholesterol (self-reported)             |
 |       |                       | Ischaemic heart disease (wide definition)    |

-Table: LVs among the top 20 contributors of prediction of niacin for five cardiovascular diseases.
+Table: LVs among the top 20 contributors to the prediction of niacin for five cardiovascular diseases.
 "Heart attack, angina, stroke or hypertension" refers to the UK Biobank data-field 6150.
 GWAS sample size: Atherosclerosis (361,194 in total and 566 cases), Chronic ischaemic heart disease (361,194 in total and 12,769 cases), Heart attack, angina, stroke or hypertension (360,420 in total and 253,565 cases), Ischaemic heart disease/wide definition (361,194 in total and 20,857 cases), High cholesterol/self-reported (361,141 in total and 43,957 cases).  {#tbl:niacin:cardio:top_lvs}

-The LV-based method was able to integrate different data types to provide an interpretable approach for drug repositioning research based on genetic studies.
-Additionally, our approach could also be helpful to understand better the mechanism of pharmacological effect of known or experimental drugs.
+Beyond cardiovascular traits, there are other potentially interesting LVs that could extend our understanding of the mechanisms of niacin.
-For example, LV66, one of the top LVs affected by niacin (Supplementary Figure @fig:sup:lv66) was mainly expressed in ovarian granulosa cells.
+For example, LV66, one of the top LVs affected by niacin (Supplementary Figure @fig:sup:lv66), was mainly expressed in ovarian granulosa cells.
-This compound has been very recently considered as a potential therapeutic for ovarian diseases [@doi:10.1159/000495051; @doi:10.1071/RD20306], as it was found to promote follicle growth and inhibit granulosa cell apoptosis in animal models.
+This compound has been very recently considered a potential therapeutic for ovarian diseases [@doi:10.1159/000495051; @doi:10.1071/RD20306], as it was found to promote follicle growth and inhibit granulosa cell apoptosis in animal models.
-Our LV-based approach could be helpful to generate novel hypotheses to evaluate potential mechanisms of action, or even adverse effects, of different drugs.

-### LV projections reveal trait clusters with shared transcriptomic properties
+### LVs reveal trait clusters with shared transcriptomic properties

 ![
 **Cluster analysis on traits using the latent gene expression representation.**
 <!--  -->
-**a)** The projection of TWAS results on $n$=3,752 traits into the latent gene expression representation is the input data to the clustering process.
+**a)** The projection of TWAS results on 3,752 traits into the latent gene expression representation is the input data to the clustering process.
-A linear (PCA) and non-linear (UMAP) dimensionality reduction techniques were applied to the input data, and the three data versions were processed by five different clustering algorithms.
+A linear (PCA) and non-linear (UMAP) dimensionality reduction techniques were applied to the input data, and five different clustering algorithms processed all data versions.
-These algorithms derive partitions from the data using different sets of parameters (such as the number of clusters), leading to an ensemble of 4,428 partitions.
+These algorithms derive partitions from the data using different parameters (such as the number of clusters), leading to an ensemble of 4,428 partitions.
-Then, a distance matrix is derived by counting how many times a pair of traits were grouped in different clusters across the ensemble.
+Then, a distance matrix is derived by counting how many times a pair of traits was grouped in different clusters across the ensemble.
 Finally, a consensus function is applied to the distance matrix to generate consolidated partitions with different numbers of clusters (from 2 to $\sqrt{n}\approx$ 60).
 These final solutions were represented in the clustering tree (Figure @fig:clustering:tree).
 <!--  -->